ihrapsa/KlipperWrt/README.md

 * for Klipper and moonraker - check the `requirements.txt` file
 * Some of the packages like python2 (that refuse to be installed using `opkg` that aren't available inside `make menuconfig` either) can be installed by manually downloading and `scp` them to the box from the OpenWrt package repository for [`mipsel_24kc`](https://downloads.openwrt.org/releases/packages-19.07/mipsel_24kc/packages/) devices. (you need to find and download all the dependencies otherwise it won't let you install it)

-* :exclamation: An easier workaround I found was to use the v19.07 OpenWrt release feeds (that still have python2 packages) for the snapshot of the same cpu architecture.
+* :exclamation: An easier workaround I found was to use the v19.07 OpenWrt release feeds (this version still has python2 packages) for the same target (_ramips/mt76x8_) and cpu architecture (_mipsel_24kc_) as the box.
 I make a backup of the original `/etc/opkg/distfeeds.conf` and create another `distfeeds.conf`file with the v19.07 url feeds.
 Don't forget to run `opkg update` everytime you make modifications to that file.
-After finishing with the packages that are only available for the v19.07 and below (like python2 packages) I swithc back to the backup `distfeeds.conf` file.
+After finishing with installing the packages that are only available for the v19.07 and below (like python2 packages) I switch back to the backup `distfeeds.conf` file.
+* The `distfeeds.conf` file with openwrt v19.07 feeds should look something like this:
+> src/gz openwrt_core http://downloads.openwrt.org/releases/19.07.7/targets/ramips/mt7621/packages
+src/gz openwrt_kmods http://downloads.openwrt.org/releases/19.07.7/targets/ramips/mt7621/kmods/4.14.162-1-2e88863ccdd594fb8e842df3c25842ee
+src/gz openwrt_base http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/base
+src/gz openwrt_luci http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/luci
+src/gz openwrt_packages http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/packages
+src/gz openwrt_routing http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/routing
+src/gz openwrt_telephony http://downloads.openwrt.org/releases/19.07.7/packages/mipsel_24kc/telephony

 </details>